riceball1/10-steps-to-better-chess/README.md

-# 30 Days of Chess
+# 10 Steps to Better Chess

 ## Setup